Grevillea 'Robyn Gordon'

 Grevillea 'Robyn Gordon' is a grevillea cultivar which has been planted widely in Australia and other countries.

 Description

 It is a shrub that grows to two metres high and three metres wide, with divided leaves.
-The deep red inflorescences are about 15 cm long by 9 cm wide and attract honeyeaters.
+The deep red inflorescences are about 15 cm long by 9 cm wide and attract honeyeaters, especially the Noisy miner which is responsible for aggressively excluding smaller bird species from urban environments.